ruitaiS/vybLab/readme.md

     2.2 Run convert.py to convert them into csv format

-2. Run preproc.py (You only need to do this once)
+2. Run preproc.py (You only need to do this once).

 3. Run v1.py